Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Proof Techniques

 What Lemma~\ref{lem:dofouterbound} implies is that if there is a centralized decoder that has access to all the received signals $Y_{\cal A}$, and a reliable communication scheme is used, then this decoder would be able to decode all the $K$ messages, and hence, the DoF is bounded by the number of signals used for decoding $|{\cal A}|$.
 First, the centralized decoder would be able to decode the messages $W_{\cal A}$ because we assumed that the communication scheme is reliable.
 The transmit signals $X_{U_{\cal A}}$ can then be reconstructed, since their reconstruction solely relies on the messages $W_{\cal A}$.
 Using the functions $f_1$ and $f_2$ in the statement of the lemma, the remaining transmit signals can then be reconstructed.
 Finally, using the knowledge of all the transmit signals, all the messages can be recovered with a vanishing error probability.

 The second concept that we borrow from~\cite{ElGamal-Annapureddy-Veeravalli-arXiv12} is that of \emph{irreducible} message assignments.
 By reducibility, we refer to the possibility of removing a message assignment to one or more transmitters without affecting the sum rate, regardless of the choice of the coding scheme.
 A message assignment to a transmitter can only be useful either for delivering the message to its intended receiver, or for aiding in cancelling the message's interference at an unintended receiver.
-If it guaranteed that neither functions can be achieved through a given assignment, then this assignment can be removed without affecting the sum rate.
-As a simple example for this argument, when cooperation is not allowed, any irreducible message assignment will have each message assigned only to one of the transmitters connected to its intended destinations.
+If it is guaranteed that neither functions can be achieved through a given assignment, then this assignment can be removed without affecting the sum rate.
+As a simple example for this argument, when cooperation is not allowed, any irreducible message assignment could have each message assigned only to one of the transmitters connected to its intended destinations.

-When deriving a converse under the backhaul load (average transmit set size) constraint, we combine the above two concepts with concentration inequalities that allow us to infer from the backhaul load constraint facts about the existence of a number of messages whose transmit set sizes can be bounded by a maximum value, and have guarantees on that number.
+When deriving a converse under the backhaul load (average transmit set size) constraint, we combine the above two concepts with combinatorial concentration inequalities that are based on the pigeonhole principle and allow us to infer from the backhaul load constraint facts about the existence of a number of messages whose transmit set sizes can be bounded by a maximum value, and have guarantees on that number.
 This step simplifies the combinatorial aspect of the problem by allowing us to restrict our attention to a narrower class of possible message assignments.